duyiblue/CS231A/README.md

 # Post Generation Grasp Refinement Pipeline

 ## Demo
 Below is a demo of a top-ranked grasp from our VQ-VAE evaluator being executed in Isaac Gym.
+As you can see, the grasp succeeds even on a challenging object like a toy person.
+This demonstrates the efficacy of our VQ-VAE 3DGS-encoded evaluator in choosing successful grasps.

 https://github.com/user-attachments/assets/f7bfa489-a07c-489a-aa40-9f05143de3fb